tomkob9999/acid_transaction/README.md

 - **State Variables:** Denoted as $X$, $Y$, and $Z$, representing the condition of the system at different stages of the operation sequence.
 - **Addition (`+`), Subtraction (`-`):** Denotes the application of an operation to a state.
 For example, $X = V + a$ means applying operation $a$ to base state $V$ to derive state $X$.   $X - a^{-1}$ undoes the effect of operation $a$.
 - **Equality (`=`):** Expresses consistency relationships, not an operand, between states and operations.
 - **Operation Set:** A collection of sub-operations that must complete simultaneously.
 If their completion times differ, they are treated as separate operations.
+With this, Operation is defined as $Operation \in  \{Operation|Operation Set\}$.

 ---

 ## 3. Preconditions
 To guarantee correctness, the following preconditions must hold:

+1. **Durability:**
+   State does not change unless some operations are made.

-1. **Ordering of Operations:**
+2. **Ordering of Operations:**

 $$
 a < b < c